 The price of Costco’s rotisserie chicken has remained stable for over a decade at just $4.99.
 But this price, a boon for customers, hides unsavory business practices.
 Costco is the only major consumer retailer to engage in vertical integration, a business practice in which a company owns several or all of the links in the supply chain (in this case the farms, slaughterhouses and retail centers) in order to save on business expenses.

-The low price tag of Costco chicken also comes as a result of cutting corners on animal welfare.
-Costco is one of the few poultry producers that haven’t signed the Better Chicken Commitment, a series of animal welfare goals, because doing so would likely lead to a price increase.
-One of Costco’s Nebraska chicken farms is being sued for animal abuse that isn’t in line with state guidelines, specifically using fast-growing chickens that suffer unnecessarily during their brief lives.
+The company’s animal welfare practices also have an impact on the price the company can charge.
+Costco was one of the few poultry producers that hadn’t signed the Better Chicken Commitment, a series of animal welfare goals, but in 2021 the company announced it would work with Mercy For Animals to reform its welfare practices.
+In 2022 however, one of Costco’s Nebraska chicken farms was sued for animal abuse that violated state guidelines, specifically using fast-growing chickens that suffer unnecessarily during their brief lives.
 Costco’s poor animal welfare practices are so egregious that Bronwen Barry, the original creator of the Costco rotisserie chicken fan page, has now begun boycotting the product.

 What You Can Do